 “Rivers know this: There is no hurry, we shall get there some day.” - (A.A.
 Milne, Winnie the Pooh)

-Set on the banks of the Vaal River, the resort has just been revamped, and re-opened in September 2015 after a four month hiatus.
-It is an easy drive of 45 minutes from Johannesburg but once you’re there, you are cocooned in a country-style environment and will feel as though you’re far from the city.
+Set on the banks of the Vaal River, the resort is an easy drive of 45 minutes from Johannesburg but once you’re there, you are cocooned in a country-style environment and will feel as though you’re far from the city.
 In fact, once you enter the hotel’s large, airy entrance foyer, you will forget all about the city.
 We were welcomed on arrival with refreshing cool drinks and escorted to our room on the 5th floor.

 A welcome gift of Monis Grape Juice and a platter of our favourite snacks - dried fruit, corn and cashew nuts – awaited us.
 I was quite impressed as we are often given alcohol at hotels even though we don’t drink.